 It doesn’t work for me to assume altering a flat pattern tissue will solve all my problems.
 Though as a basic book on understanding fitting problems I think Nancy Zieman’s Fitting with Confidence is clear and simple.
 But she only deals with the basics (many of the items in this list), not all the curve issues I listed above as problems for me.
 The ‘pivot and slide’ method also doesn’t work for fit issues which need changes to a pattern piece shape, such as cup size and crotch curve.

 You can see from the photo that she adds in fabric to the fitting ‘muslin’ in areas where the starter fabric is not large enough.
-Also I don’t know how many people manage to post photos of neat muslins – don’t expect your altered muslin to be a thing of beauty.
+I don’t know how so many people manage to post photos of neat muslins – don’t expect your altered muslin to be a thing of beauty.
 It should be full of pins and basting and written notes 😀

 Basically in this method, fitting is done by ‘reading the wrinkles’ .